Vegan Tamales Recipe (Tamales Rojos)

 Assemble The Tamales

 1. Drain the hydrated corn husks, dry off with a clean kitchen towel or paper towels to remove any excess water.
+Set up an assembly line to make the process smoother.

-3. Using the back of a spoon, or a spatula, spread a couple of Tablespoons of masa onto the corn husk and spread into a thin even layer.
-Then add a heaping Tablespoon or more of the filling into the center.
+3. Using the back of a spoon, or a spatula, spread a couple of Tablespoons of masa onto the center of the corn husk and spread into a thin even layer.
+Don’t spread all the way to the sides of the husk ,leave some space.

 Vegan Red Chile Tamales Steaming